mooreryan/ocaml_python_bindgen/_docs_src/src/index.md

 Generate Python bindings with [pyml](https://github.com/thierry-martinez/pyml) directly from OCaml value specifications.

-While you *could* write all your Python bindings by hand, it can be tedious and it gets old real quick.
+While you _could_ write all your Python bindings by hand, it can be tedious and it gets old real quick.
 While `pyml_bindgen` can't yet auto-generate all the bindings you may need, it can definitely take care of a lot of the tedious and repetitive work you need to do when writing bindings for a big Python library!! 💖

 ## How to get started

 Getting started with a new package or library and going through lots of docs can be frustrating.
 Here's the order I would suggest you look at these docs

-* Read the installing and quick start sections of this page.
+- Read the installing and quick start sections of this page.
-* Then read through the [getting started](getting-started.md) tutorial.
+- Then read through the [getting started](getting-started.md) tutorial.
 If you only read one page in the docs, make it this one!
 It explains most of what you need to know to get started with a simple example, while not getting bogged down in too much details.
-* Next, check out some working [examples](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/examples) on GitHub.
+- Next, check out some working [examples](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/examples) on GitHub.
-* Finally, there are some more (potentially) important details in the Rules and Miscellaneous sections of this site.
+- Finally, there are some more (potentially) important details in the Rules and Miscellaneous sections of this site.

 If you have any questions or issues, please [let me know](https://github.com/mooreryan/ocaml_python_bindgen/issues) about it on GitHub!

+_Note: I try to keep this doc updated, but it may sometimes get out-of-sync with the latest `pyml_bindgen`.
+For the most up-to-date info, see the [examples](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/examples), [tests](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/test), and [dev tests](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/test_dev), which are tested and kept up-to-date under CI._

 ## Installing

 ### Using Opam

 `pyml_bindgen` is available on [Opam](https://opam.ocaml.org/packages/pyml_bindgen/).
 You can install it in the normal way:

 ```bash
 $ opam install pyml_bindgen